Zebra in Mokala National Park, South Africa

 Hiking and walking

-To stay safe whilst hiking, South African National Parks advise that you:
+To stay safe while hiking, South African National Parks (SANParks) advise you:

 • save emergency numbers before you hike

-• hike in groups of 4 or more
+• not hike alone – go in groups of 4 or more if possible

-• stick to busy marked trails on popular days (such as weekends)
+• stay on busy, marked trails on popular days such as weekends

 • plan your route and allow enough time

-• carry water, food and bring a fully charged phone
+• carry water, food and a fully charged phone

-• dress appropriately and be prepared for changes in weather
+• dress appropriately and prepare for weather changes

 • tell someone your route and when you expect to return